virtualpatterns/valacar/README.md

 This will import the DHCP leases file every 15 minutes into a local database.
 Duplicate entries will be overwritten.

 ### Server
-To view imported DHCP leases in a web app start the server using ...
+To view imported DHCP leases in a web app, start the server using ...

 	valacar-server start ./data/valacar.db --port 8080 --masterLogPath ./data/valacar.master.log --workerLogPath ./data/valacar.worker.log --masterPIDPath ./data/valacar.master.pid --numberOfWorkers 1